sjentsch/lsjDocs/Ch05/Ch05_Graphics.rst

    -- Edward Tufte\ [#]_

 Visualising data is one of the most important tasks facing the data analyst.
-It is important for two distinct but closely related reasons.
-Firstly, there is the matter of drawing “presentation graphics”, displaying your data in a clean, visually appealing fashion makes it easier for your reader to understand what you are trying to tell them.
+It is important for two reasons.
+First, for drawing “presentation graphics” – displaying your data in a clean, visually appealing way makes it easier for your readers to understand what you are trying to tell them.
-Equally important, perhaps even more important, is the fact that drawing graphs helps *you* to understand the data.
-To that end, it is important to draw “exploratory graphics” that help you learn about the data as you go about analysing it.
-These points might seem pretty obvious but I cannot count the number of times I have seen people forget them.
+Second, and perhaps more important, is the fact that drawing graphs helps *you* to understand the data.
+To that end, it is important to draw “exploratory graphics” that help you learn about the data as part of your analysis.

 To give a sense of the importance of this chapter, I want to start with a classic illustration of just how powerful a good graph can be.
-To that end, :numref:`fig-snowMap` shows a redrawing of one of the most famous data visualisations of all time.
-This is John Snow’s 1854 map of cholera deaths.
+:numref:`fig-snowMap` is a redrawing of one of the most famous data visualisations of all time – John Snow’s 1854 map of cholera deaths.
 The map is elegant in its simplicity.
-In the background we have a street map which helps orient the viewer.
-Over the top we see a large number of small dots, each one representing the location of a cholera case.
-The larger symbols show the location of water pumps, labelled by name.
+A street map helps orient the viewer, overlayed with a large number of small squares, each one representing the location of a cholera case.
+The larger dots show the location of water pumps, labelled by name.
 Even the most casual inspection of the graph makes it very clear that the source of the outbreak is almost certainly the Broad Street pump.
-Upon viewing this graph Dr Snow arranged to have the handle removed from the pump and ended the outbreak that had killed over 500 people.
+Upon viewing this graph Dr Snow arranged to have the handle removed from the pump, thus ending the outbreak that had killed over 500 people.
 Such is the power of a good data visualisation.

 .. ----------------------------------------------------------------------------